grpc/grpc.io/content/en/docs/guides/deadlines.md

 ### Deadlines on the Client

-The default deadline for a gRPC client is some very large number that would not be appropriate to use in any real world scenario.
-This means you should always explicitly set a realistic deadline in your clients.
+By default, gRPC does not set a deadline, which means it is possible for a client to end up waiting for a response effectively forever.
+To avoid this you should always explicitly set a realistic deadline in your clients.
 To determine the appropriate deadline you would ideally start with an educated guess based on what you know about your system (network latency, server processing time, etc.), validated by some load testing.

 If a server has gone past the deadline when processing a request, the client will give up and fail the RPC with the `DEADLINE_EXCEEDED` status.
-Note that the client giving up on a particular RPC does not mean that the server will stop processing the request.

 ### Deadlines on the Server

-A gRPC server might receive RPCs from a client with an unrealistically short deadline that would not give the server enough time to ever respond in time.
+A server might receive requests from a client with an unrealistically short deadline that would not give the server enough time to ever respond in time.
-This would result in the server just wasting valuable resources and in a worst case scenario, crash the server.
-To avoid situations like these, the server should always check the deadline provided in the request and stop processing a request once it knows the client has stopped waiting for the response.
+This would result in the server just wasting valuable resources and in the worst case scenario, crash the server.
+A gRPC server deals with this situation by automatically cancelling a call (`CANCELLED` status) once a deadline set by the client has passed.

-If a server is not able to respond in time, it should free up any resources it was using to process the request and respond with a `CANCELLED` status.
+Please note that the application is responsible for stopping any activity it has spawned to service the request.
+If your application is running a long-running process you should periodically check if the request that initiated it has actually been cancelled and stop the processing if so.

 #### Deadline Propagation

 Your server might need to call another server to produce a response.
 In these cases where your server also acts as a client you would want to honor the deadline set by the original client.
-Automatically propagating the deadline from an incoming request to an outgoing is supported by gRPC.
-In some languages you will need to specify this behavior (e.g. C++) and in other it is enabled by default (e.g. Java and Go).
-This lets you avoid the error-prone approach of manually including the deadline to each outgoing RPC.
+Automatically propagating the deadline from an incoming request to an outgoing one is supported by some gRPC implementations.
+In some languages this behavior needs to be explicitly enabled (e.g. C++) and in others it is enabled by default (e.g. Java and Go).
+Using this capability lets you avoid the error-prone approach of manually including the deadline to each outgoing RPC.

 ### Language Support